Arthur Davidson (motorcycling): Early life

+Career

 Eventually they settled in Wisconsin, and it was there that, in 1903, Arthur, went into business with William S. Harley, making motorcycles in his family shed.

 One of Davidson's favorite pastimes was fishing in the Wisconsin wilderness, which inspired him to create a motorcycle that would, "take the hard work out of pedaling a bicycle".
 He was a storyteller, salesman, and United States patriot.
 During World Wars I and II, Arthur and the company diverted motorcycle production to support US troops.

 The "Honey Uncle" story is one of the family stories told about Davidson and a pivotal moment for the fate of the Harley-Davidson company.
 One day shortly after Davidson's cleaning lady visited, he discovered the seed money he had stashed between his mattress to start Harley-Davidson was missing.
 Davidson was able to borrow the $170 in venture capital needed for Harley-Davidson from an uncle who owned a bee farm in Madison, Wisconsin.
 From then on, the uncle was known as the "Honey Uncle" for helping the business get off the ground.
 The bee farm on Lake Mendota was later sold to the University of Wisconsin–Madison, and is now known as Picnic Point in the Lakeshore Nature Preserve.

-Davidson was credited with the slogan, "Take the Work out of Bicycling", which inspired him and his 21-year-old friend Harley as they worked tirelessly in a 10 x 15 foot shed.

 Davidson was killed at the age of 69 in a two-car collision 3 mi south of Davidson's home, a dairy farm, on Wisconsin Highway 59 near Waukesha, Wisconsin, on December 30, 1950.
 Also killed in the accident were Davidson's wife, Clara, as well as Dorothy and Donald Jeffery.

 Labor Hall of Fame

-Because Arthur Davidson, William A. Davidson, Walter Davidson and William S. Harley, "both used and believed in its products and relied on the dedication of its employees to produce quality motorcycles", the four men were inducted into the Labor Hall of Fame.
+Because Arthur Davidson, William A. Davidson, Walter Davidson and William S. Harley, "used and believed in its products and relied on the dedication of its employees to produce quality motorcycles", the four men were inducted into the Labor Hall of Fame.